 Below are listed the collections currently on the WEB or being uploaded to the WEB.
 The link for each collection is to the collection catalogs.
 If a collection is marked as complete, we are continuing to process corrections the catalog information is reviewed by the users and historians.

 Sperry Collection These photos are from Friends member Russell B. Sperry (b.
 1941) who was a high school science teacher at the time these photos were taken.
 220 of Russ's photographs are of D&RGW narrow gauge operations in the 1960's - including the last freights over Cumbres Pass in August, 1968.
 140 of his photos are from the early days of the C&TS - 1970 through 1975.
+His collection consists of 1,005 photos.
 Work on this collection is in process.